getCUJO/QoOID/draft-ietf-ippm-qoo.md

 bearers with differing capacity and transmission-time intervals (e.g., 3GPP 4G and 5G).

-The above suggests a requirement for measuring Quality Attenuation to and from an individual terminal, as that can account for the factors described above.
-How that facility is provisioned onto individual terminals and how terminal-hosted applications can trigger a Quality Attenuation query, is an open question.
+The above suggests a requirement for measuring network quality to and from an individual terminal, as that can account for the factors described above.
+How that facility is provisioned onto individual terminals and how terminal-hosted applications can trigger a network quality query, is an open question.

-## Missing Temporal Information in Distributions.
+## Missing Temporal Information in Distributions
 The two latency series (1,200,1,200,1,200,1,200,1,200) and (1,1,1,1,1,200,200,200,200,200) have identical distributions, but may have different application performance.
 Ignoring this information is a tradeoff